 Section 30K of the SD Act requires the law enforcement officer to whom a warrant is issued or who is primarily responsible for the execution of a warrant to make a report to the issuing judge or magistrate before a date specified in the warrant.
-The section 30K reports for each warrant had been completed on the day of the inspection with the report to the issuing Magistrate to be made shortly thereafter.
-The inspection was carried out prior to the dates on which the reports were required to be submitted to the issuing Magistrates, and at the time of the inspection the reports in relation to both warrants had been completed but not yet submitted.

 A section 30K report must contain certain prescribed information, and its accuracy is important in providing judges and magistrates with evidence of the value of the use of surveillance devices.
-One of the requirements is that the report should contain details of the use made or to be made of PI obtained by use of the surveillance device, and the reports relating to the two warrants did not contain those details.
-CSG advised that the reports would be amended before being submitted to the issuing Magistrates, and the reports as provided to the issuing Magistrates will be inspected during the Inspectorate's second inspection of 2015-2016.
+One of the requirements is that the report should contain details of the use made or to be made of PI obtained by use of the surveillance device.